ogerardin/xpman/README.md

 Currently in development stages.
 Some things work, some don't...
 Check [feature status](https://github.com/ogerardin/xpman/blob/main/features.md).

-USE AT YOUR OWN RISK!
-You have a backup, right?
-Right?
+You know the drill: USE AT YOUR OWN RISK.

 # Installing X-Plane Manager
 Download the package appropriate for your platform from [GitHub releases](https://github.com/ogerardin/xpman/releases) and install